Lessons learned from hiking the Pemi Loop in New Hampshire's White Mountains.

 By 9:30am, we set out from the Lincoln Woods trailhead.
 Our goal for the day was to reach the end of Black Brook river, 7.5 miles in, and set up camp for the night.
 The journey along the Lincoln Woods Trail turned out to be relatively straightforward, following the flat terrain of an old railroad track.
 By 2pm, we had already reached our planned campsite.
 Oops!

-With the sun still high and our spirits even higher, we weren't ready to sit next to our tent for the rest of the day.
+With the sun still high, we weren't ready to sit next to our tent for the rest of the day.
 We revised our plans, setting our sights on the Guyot Tentsite, an additional 4.1 miles away.
 Those extra 4.1 miles to Guyot Tentsite proved much more challenging than the first 7.5 miles: we had to tackle two 4,000+ foot peaks.